-The Health Authority/Healthcare Organization is deemed, as the successor Employer to the previous Employers listed within their Health Authority/Health Organization as 'Facilities Party to the Collective Agreement' from page 240 through to 251 inclusive of the 2006-2010 Health Services and Support Facilities Subsector Collective Agreement.
+The Health Authority/Healthcare Organization is deemed, as the successor Employer to the previous Employers listed within their Health Authority/Health Organization as 'Facilities Party to the Collective Agreement' from page 240 through to 251 inclusive of the 2006-2010 Collective Agreement.

-The parties will identify the work location/municipality and applicable unions for each Health Sector Employer covered under this MOA no later than 30 days from the date of ratification.
+The parties will identify the work location/municipality and applicable unions for each Health Sector Employer covered under this Memorandum of Agreement no later than 30 days from the date of ratification.
 Appendix 1 is attached as a sample means of identifying Health Authority or Healthcare Organization work locations.